 The first time I saw it was while I was reading the memoir—on my laptop by myself, with my wife occasionally looking over and asking “—the fuck is that movie?”
 But then the whole group of us (Franco, Rogen, et cetera) went to a midnight showing in Westwood with Tommy introducing the screening.
 Seeing it with an audience who had seen it thousands of times, who knew every line and could point out things I hadn’t even noticed, was both illuminating and hilarious.

-Talk about how The Masterpiece approaches the Room phenomenon.
+Talk about how The Disaster Artist approaches the Room phenomenon.

 Our movie is really about How did this thing happen?
 We’re not passing judgment on the film itself or these people as artists or anything like that.
 We’re just really fascinated by this friendship, how it came to be, why it blossomed, and then how its ebb and flow led to such a unique and unforgettable piece of cinema.
 It’s funny for sure, but it’s also—hopefully—poignant.
 That happy/sad is really the tone I always like to strike in everything we do.

-What was it like on the Masterpiece set?
+What was it like on the Disaster Artist set?

 What exactly is the writer’s role on a set?